From United States

 Often cheaper, better fuel economy, more control

-• Consider your comfort level with local driving conditions
+• Consider your comfort level with local driving styles and regulations

 • Insurance Included